 As of 2015, hospitality management jobs earned an average starting salary of $37,000 per year, according to the NACE.
 The BLS confirms that salary will increase with experience, as the median annual salary in 2015 was $49,720.
 The BLS projects a growth rate of 8% over the next ten years.
 One of the best ways to take advantage of this trend is to earn an online hospitality management degree.

-What are the best hospitality management programs of 2020?
+What are the best hospitality management programs?
 Here are our top 10:

 |1||Casper College||Casper, WY|